Sajetha13/Experiment--07-Linear-and-joint-interpolation-of-industrial-manipulator-/README.md

 ### Program :
-DART studio screen shots for linear interpolation
+DART studio screen shots for linear interpolation and